Lloyd's Register

 Lloyd's Register Group Limited, trading as Lloyd's Register (LR), is a technical and professional services organisation and a maritime classification society, wholly owned by the Lloyd's Register Foundation, a UK charity dedicated to research and education in science and engineering.
 The organisation dates to 1760.
 Its stated aims are to enhance the safety of life, property, and the environment, by helping its clients (including by validation, certification, and accreditation) to improve the safety and performance of complex projects, supply chains and critical infrastructure.

-Lloyd's Register is unaffiliated with Lloyd's of London, but emerged from the same professional and social circles that historically met at Lloyd's Coffee House, from which both organisations took their name.
+Lloyd's Register is not affiliated with Lloyd's of London, but emerged from the same professional and social circles that historically met at Lloyd's Coffee House, from which both organisations took their name.
 In popular discourse the two organisations are often confused.

 History

 Origin

 The organisation was named after a seventeenth-century coffee house in London that was frequented by merchants, marine underwriters, and others associated with shipping.
 The coffee house owner, Edward Lloyd, helped them to exchange information by circulating a printed sheet of all the news he heard.
 In 1760, the Register Society was formed by the customers of the coffee house who assembled the Register of Shipping, the first known register of its type.